 Group

 2020 \$m 2019 \$m

-Bank guarantee facility 40.0 40.0
+Bank guarantee facility Amount utilised 40.0 (33.9) 40.0 (18.9)

-Amount utilised (33.9) (18.9)

 Unused facility 6.1 21.1

-27. COMMITMENTS
+27. Commitments

-Gro oup
+Group

 2020 \$m 2019 \$m

 Capital commitments Commitments relating to the purchase of property, plant and equipment contracted for at reporting date and not recognised as liabilities, payable:

-Within one year 167.4 94.1
+- Within one year 167.4 94.1

 Capital commitments relating to the Group's interest in a joint operation contracted for at reporting date but not recognised as liabilities, payable:

-Within one year 27.4 -
+- Within one year 27.4

-Within one to five years 1.2 -
+- Within one to five years 1.2

 196.0 94.1

-Lease commitments (i)

-Committed at the reporting date and not recognised as liabilities, payable:
+Lease commitments (i) Committed at the reporting date and not recognised as liabilities, payable:

-Nithin one year - 6.6
+- Within one year - 6.6

-One to five years - 16.1
+- One to five years - 16.1

-More than five years - 21.5
+- More than five years - 21.5

-- 44.2
+44.2

-(i) Lease commitments committed as at 30 June 2019 and not recognised as liabilities related to operating lease commitments which included contracted amounts for arious retail outlets, warehouses, offices and plant and equipment under non-cancellable operating leases expiring within one to five years with, in some cases, options to extend.
+(i) Lease commitments committed as at 30 June 2019 and not recognised as liabilities related to operating lease commitments which included contracted amounts for various retail outlets, warehouses, offices and plant and equipment under non-cancellable operating leases expiring within one to five years with, in some cases, options to extend.
 The leases have various escalation clauses.
 On renewal, the terms of the leases are renegotiated.